 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Add in the yeast / water mixture and oil.
-Mix on medium speed for 3 minutes.
+Add in the yeast / water mixture and oil.
+Mix on medium speed for 3 minutes until you get a stiff, slightly sticky dough.
 If you do not have a stand mixer, mix with a wooden spoon to combine well.

-- When read to shape, pour a little additional olive oil to dip your fingers in if the dough sticks.
-Place a large sheet of parchment paper on a workspace.
-Use slightly greased fingers to divide the dough into 5 equal-sized balls.
+To shape, grease your fingers slightly if the dough sticks.
+Place a large sheet of parchment paper on a workspace and divide into 5 equal-sized balls.
 Cover with plastic wrap and let rest for 10 minutes.

-- Move the balls to the side, keeping covered.
+Move the balls to the side, keeping covered.
 On the other side spread a very, very light sheen of olive oil.
 Place one ball in the middle and flatten into a thick disc.
-Use a rolling pin to shape into a 6½-inch circle, rotating quarter turns as you roll to maintain a round shape.
+Use a rolling pin to shape into a 6½-inch circle.

 Now that you have a solid, easy recipe, there are many ways to enjoy it!
-Use as you would for gluten-free pita or naan, with dips, hummus, or served alongside gluten-free curry.
-Flatbreads can also be used similar to gluten-free tortillas, for wraps or to fill with chicken salad, tuna salad, or lunchmeat and veggies.
+Use as you would for gluten-free pita or naan, with dips, hummus, or served alongside curries.
+Flatbreads can also be used similar for wraps or to fill with chicken salad, tuna salad, or lunchmeat and veggies.

 Alternatively you may also use this recipe to make gluten-free grilled pizzas!
 See the linked post for step-by-step directions.